DilipReddy57/Annotix/CONTRIBUTING.md

-# Contributing to Cortex-AI
+# Contributing to ANNOTIX

-Thank you for your interest in contributing to Cortex-AI!
+Thank you for your interest in contributing to ANNOTIX!
 This document provides guidelines for contributing.

 ## 🚀 Getting Started